imagej/imagej.github.io/_pages/Introduction_into_Macro_Programming.md

 -   add tools to the toolbar
 -   add keyboard shortcuts

-{% include info-box message='Please be aware that there are several other available [scripting](Scripting ) languages that are more powerful than macros, too!
-See the sidebar on the right, as well as the [Overcoming limitations](#Overcoming_limitations "wikilink") section below. ' %}
+{% include info-box message='Please be aware that there are several other available [scripting](Scripting) languages that are more powerful than macros, too!
+See the sidebar on the right, as well as the [Overcoming limitations](#Overcoming_limitations "wikilink") section below.' %}

 Variables
 =========